-A Fire In A Russian Shopping Center Has Reportedly Killed 37 People
+Dozens Of People, Including Children, Have Died In A Fire In A Russian Shopping Center

-A fire that tore through a Russian shopping complex Sunday has reportedly killed 37 people, with another 69 others still missing, a Russian state news agency reported.
+A fire that tore through a Russian shopping complex Sunday has killed 64 people, with six still missing and 13 others hospitalized as of Monday evening, emergency situations minister Vladimir Puchkov told the New York Times.

 Many of the victims at the shopping complex in the Siberian city of Kemerovo were believed to be children, TASS Russian News Agency reported.

-It is not clear what started the fire, but TASS reported that it began on the top floor of the Winter Cherry shopping complex, which has an entertainment complex, a movie theater, and a petting zoo.
+The fire started around 5 p.m. on the fourth floor of the Winter Cherry shopping complex, which has an entertainment center, a movie theater, and a petting zoo.

-TASS also reported that 20 people were saved from the burning building and at least 100 more were evacuated.
-The fire is now under control, according to the news agency.
+Twenty people were saved from the burning building and at least 100 more were evacuated, according to TASS.
+The fire burned through the night, but was extinguished by Monday morning, according to the news agency.

+Vladimir Chernov, a deputy governor of the Kemerovo region, told relatives of those killed or missing in the fire that the blaze began in a children's entertainment room filled with flammable material, the New York Times reported.

+Chernov also said that the movie theater's cinema doors were locked, trapping moviegoers inside when the blaze broke out, and that fire alarms were not in working order.

 Videos posted to social media showed smoke billowing from the shopping center as people tried to escape.